iye0006/iye0006/README.md

 - 👋 Hi, I’m @iye0006
 - 👀 I’m interested in ...
-Data Science, Analysing data
+Computer Science
 - 🌱 I’m currently learning ...
-Data Science at the University of Melbourne
+Computer Science at the University of Melbourne

 <!---